+2 can come and try to teach you what that's about.
 3 So I had that and then Zaylyn died so things 4 just kind of went down a little bit.
-And I've just started running again and I'm going to be running, hopefully if --5 I haven't been running and training the way I should have, 6 but the Winnipeg Police Marathon.
-And this is for her and 7 for the women, and I have the questions in the back for the 8 9 Winnipeg Police so they'll have something they can read.
+And I've just started 5 running again and I'm going to be running, hopefully if 6 I haven't been running and training the way I should have, 7 but the Winnipeg Police Marathon.
+And this is for her and 8 for the women, and I have the questions in the back for the 9 Winnipeg Police so they'll have something they can read.
 10 Are the people involved?

-And just hoping, that is actually just like 11 the template.
-See it's not the right one, like that is --12 because undetermined -- yeah.
-This is the actual -- actual 13 one right here.
-So these are like the different questions 14 that I found were really important.
-That's hopefully 15 somebody will read and find, just connecting, like 16 reopening her case, communicate with her family, do a 17 thorough investigation, compare statements with her autopsy 18 19 report, and -- statement it should say, because I have heard other stories around that night.
-Not to be blinded 20 by her death being deemed undetermined, be more curious, 21 22 let the questions lead them to suspicions and connect Zaylyn's case with her sister's.
-23 because when I stopped running and just not connecting with it, it was hard.
-Because it was my way of grieving and I wasn't ready, or I just disconnected.
-So I just got back into it again and these are the shirts I run in.
-And in summer I pray, so hopefully I'll be able to do that half marathon, and I love marathons and I'm starting the little girls' running group again in May.
-So -- yeah.
+11 And just hoping, that is actually just like 12 the template.
+See it's not the right one, like that is 13 because undetermined yeah.
+This is the actual actual 14 one right here.
+So these are like the different questions 15 that I found were really important.
+That's hopefully 16 somebody will read and find, just connecting, like reopening her case, communicate with her family, do a thorough investigation, compare statements with her autopsy 18 19 report, and -- statement it should say, because I have heard other stories around that night.
+Not to be blinded 20 by her death being deemed undetermined, be more curious, 21 let the questions lead them to suspicions and connect 22 Zaylyn's case with her sister's.
+23

-24 So that was really -- that's what it is, and 25 I found it really healing too.
+So that was really -- that's what it is, and I found it really healing too.
 Because I want to run,